-Storytelling is not a new concept in marketing.
+We are all familiar with storytelling as a marketing tool.
 Looking back over the last century, we have all heard how Walt Disney created the Disney brand, how Steve Jobs shaped Apple and how Mark Zuckerberg came up with the idea of Facebook.
 But how can you use your brand story in your blogging?

 Let’s start with the basics.